Skip to main content

 image_id: docker:nvcr.io/nvidia/pytorch:24.12-py3

 The image_id field is optional.
 Without it, you get a bare-metal session on the compute node.
-With it, you get an interactive container with your chosen ML framework pre-installed.
+With it, you get an interactive container that has your chosen ML framework pre-installed.

 Launch the cluster and connect